 Machu Picchu Overtourism Update - It's Better Than You Think

 Well guess what?
 It seems that the effort is paying off.
-Our guides are reporting that the crowds and congestion at Machu Picchu are sometimes barely noticeable.
-(There are exceptions to this trend, but I'll deal with that later.)
+In late 2018 our guides are reporting that the crowds and congestion at Machu Picchu are sometimes barely noticeable.
+(There are exceptions to this trend, but I'll explain that later.)

 On the last weekend in Sept 2018, (which ranks as the 3rd busiest month this year) Vidal was in the ruins guiding a group, and noticed that it was quite pleasant.
 Even the waiting line to board the shuttle bus was quick and easy.
 It was simple to enter the ruins and there was very little congestion.
-Vidal has been to Machu Picchu hundreds of times, and said he actually enjoyed walking around last week.
+Vidal has been to Machu Picchu hundreds of times, and said he actually enjoyed walking around.

 Let's say you want least amount of rain combined with fewest number of visitors.
 I think early November and early December are the best time.
 The rainy season is just beginning and these dates fall outside the window for holiday travelers at US Thanksgiving and Christmas and New Years.